AreteQin/ORB_SLAM3_OpenCV4/README.md

-# The latest ORB-SLAM3 revised for Ubuntu 20, OpenCV 4.2
+# The latest ORB-SLAM3 revised for OpenCV 4

 To visualize the results of ORB-SLAM3 using RViz
 ```bash